 and installation of the CRD requires cluster role binding privileges.

-See How to manually install the Domain resource custom resource definition (CRD).
+See How to manually install the Domain and Cluster custom resource definitions (CRD).

 If you want to limit the operator so that it can access only resources in its local namespace, then: